Location-Aware Pretraining for Medical Difference Visual Question Answering: Related Work

 \subsection{Multi-task Generative Pretraining}

-Recent work \cite{tschannen2023image, fini2025multimodal} has demonstrated that generative captioning yields superior performance for vision–language tasks compared to contrastive learning.
-Building on this, the flexibility of the transformer architecture has enabled task unification via task-specific prompting \cite{beyer2023study, li2022grounded, zhang2022glipv2}, allowing models to move beyond simple global descriptions to region-specific descriptions.
-By incorporating location-aware tasks such as grounded captioning and referring expression comprehension, models are explicitly trained to localize features \cite{wan2024locca}.
-We leverage this property to address the high level of granularity required in medical image understanding, where precise localization of abnormalities is critical.
+Recent studies \cite{tschannen2023image, fini2025multimodal} have shown that generative captioning objectives can outperform contrastive learning for vision–language tasks.
+Building on this insight, the flexibility of transformer architectures has enabled the unification of multiple tasks through task-specific prompting \cite{beyer2023study, li2022grounded, zhang2022glipv2}, allowing models to progress beyond coarse global descriptions toward fine-grained, region-specific understanding.
+By incorporating location-aware tasks such as grounded captioning and referring expression comprehension, models are explicitly trained to localize visual features \cite{wan2024locca}.
+We exploit this capability to address the high granularity demands of medical image understanding, where precise localization of abnormalities is essential.